minorgod/adaptive-images/readme.txt

 == Changelog ==

+= 0.6.5 =

+ - PHP warning in adaptive images script removed.

 = 0.6.42 =

  - Minor bug fix when saving plugin settings.

 = 0.6.41 =

  - Version 0.6.4 bug fix caused a new bug in image path resolution when the WordPress is installed in a subdirectory of the server root directory.

 = 0.6.4 =

  - Fixed bug wp-content dir resolution within the standalone Adaptive Images image handling scrips, where sometimes the server document root was not reported by PHP as being the same as the WordPress installation path.

 = 0.6.3 =

  - Fixed bug in htaccess rewrite rules generation when installation is not in root directory.
  - Fixed bug in image delivery script where browser cache was not set correctly in some case.

 = 0.6.2 =

-Fixed bug where WordPress installation root directory was not calculated correctly in certain cases.
+ - Fixed bug where WordPress installation root directory was not calculated correctly in certain cases.

 = 0.6.1 =